alakhirnayan/Bank_Management_PHP/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source.
 Please check `LICENSE` file for details.

 ---